 Charles Hatton (2010)

-Charles Hatton (1905-1975) was heralded far and wide as the first turfwriter whose prose elevated the daily coverage of horse racing to a lofty literary plane.
-Born in Indiana, Hatton worked for his hometown New Albany Ledger, the Louisville Courier-Journal and The Blood-Horse magazine before joining The Morning Telegraph—forerunner to the Daily Racing Form—in early 1930.
-Hatton arrived at the New York-based publication just in time to cover the exploits of Bel Air Stable’s Gallant Fox, who swept the 1930 Preakness, Kentucky Derby and Belmont Stakes in stylish fashion.
+Charles Hatton (1905 - 1975) was heralded far and wide as the first turfwriter whose prose elevated the daily coverage of horse racing to a lofty literary plane.
+Born in Indiana, Hatton worked for his hometown New Albany Ledger, the Louisville Courier-Journal, and The Blood-Horse magazine before joining The Morning Telegraph — forerunner to the Daily Racing Form — in early 1930.
+Hatton arrived at the New York-based publication just in time to cover the exploits of Bel Air Stable’s Gallant Fox, who swept the 1930 Preakness, Kentucky Derby, and Belmont Stakes in stylish fashion.
 Inspired by the feat, as well as the quality of Gallant Fox, Hatton took to print to urge the three-race series borrow from the British model and be dubbed an American “Triple Crown.”
 Although Hatton was best known for the Racing Form column he wrote until 1975, his most lasting impact may have come from the comprehensive “Year in Review” and “Profiles of Best Horses” he wrote annually for the American Racing Manual.
-In 1974, Hatton received a Special Eclipse Award for his contributions as a chronicler of Thoroughbred racing, and remains the only journalist so honored.
+In 1974, Hatton received a Special Eclipse Award for his contributions as a chronicler of thoroughbred racing.

 William Nack (2010)